CivicDataLab/Anuvad/docs/user/translating.rst

 Comments
 --------

-The comments can be posted in two scopes - source string or translation.
+The comments can be posted in two scopes - source sentence or translation.
 Choose the one which matches the topic you want to discuss.
-The source string comments are good for prividing feedback on the original string, for example that it should be rephrased or it is confusing.
+The source sentence comments are good for prividing feedback on the original string, for example that it should be rephrased or it is confusing.